Mass Equation With Density And Volume

 Mass is an intrinsic property of matter, meaning it doesn't change unless matter is added or removed.
 It’s different from weight, which is the force exerted on an object due to gravity.
 An object has the same mass on Earth as it does on the Moon, but its weight will be different because the gravitational pull is weaker on the Moon.
 Mass is a scalar quantity, meaning it has magnitude but no direction.
 It's also an extensive property, meaning its value depends on the amount of matter present.
 The more you have of something, the more mass it has.

 Density, as mentioned earlier, is a measure of how tightly packed the matter is within a given volume.
 It's an intensive property, meaning it doesn't depend on the amount of substance.
-For example, the density of a gold bar is the same as the density of a gold nugget.
+Take this: the density of a gold bar is the same as the density of a gold nugget.
 Density is affected by temperature and pressure.
 In general, increasing the temperature of a substance will decrease its density because the volume expands, while increasing the pressure will increase its density because the volume compresses.

 Volume, unlike density and mass, is purely a geometrical property.
 It describes the amount of space an object occupies.
 For regular shapes like cubes, spheres, and cylinders, volume can be easily calculated using geometric formulas.
 For irregular shapes, volume can be determined by displacement methods, such as immersing the object in water and measuring the amount of water displaced.